Formulas for Common Uses

 Add line breaks to a set of values being populated into a Salesforce field

-Set the field's mapping selector to Formula.
+Note: Set the field's mapping selector to Formula.

 @CONCATENATE(%%tfa_XXX%%,@CHAR(10),%%tfa_YYY%%)

-Add a copy of the response data to a Salesforce text field
+Add a copy of the response data to a Salesforce Text field

-Set the field's mapping selector to Formula.
+Note: Set the field's mapping selector to Formula.

 %%RESPONSE_TEXT%%

-Add a copy of the response data to a Salesforce rich text field
+Add a copy of the response data to a Salesforce Rich Text field

-Set the field's mapping selector to Formula.
+Note: Set the field's mapping selector to Formula.

 @CONCATENATE("<pre>",%%RESPONSE_TEXT%%,"</pre>")